toasterlovin/rails-greatest-per-group/README.md

 #### Using Vagrant

-You can use Vagrant if you don't want to install a bunch of software on your local machine:
+Alternately, you can use Vagrant if you don't want to install a bunch of software on your local machine:

 ```
 git clone https://github.com/toasterlovin/rails-greatest-per-group.git